seanox/roundup/README.md

 # Changes (Change Log)
 ## 1.0.0 20180127 (summary of the current version)
-NT: Roundup is available as a release
+NT: Roundup is available as release

 [Read more](https://raw.githubusercontent.com/seanox/roundup/master/CHANGES)